MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ---
 title: Native authentication with email OTP API reference
-description: Find out how to use native authentication with email OTP API reference for Microsoft Entra ID for customers
+description: Find out how to use native authentication with email OTP API reference for Microsoft Entra ID for customers.
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus